UMAprotocol/docs/docs/users/mint-farm-yusd.md

 In the case of `YD-ETH-MAR21`, the collateral you need is [WETH](https://weth.io/), which is just ETH with an ERC20 interface.
-If you do not have a sufficient balance of WETH, you can easily convert your ETH to WETH via the “Wrap/Unwrap WETH” tab.
+If you do not have a sufficient balance of WETH, you can easily convert your ETH to WETH via the “Convert your `ETH` into WETH” section.

 You may skip this step if you already have sufficient WETH.